solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 Mr. Hahn sees the entire mass of the chondrites composed of organisms; Mr. Weinland sees only two-thirds of it; Mr. Rzehak (_Das Ausland_, No. 26, 1881) does not see any at all, and examining everything, I had to align myself with the view of the latter observer.

-It was therefore necessary to /search for alternative methods and other comparisons.
+It was therefore necessary to search for alternative methods and other comparisons.

 ...